Before you withdraw

 Withdrawal, voluntary or otherwise, will not eliminate any debt that you may have to the University.

-To formally withdraw from the University you must complete the Withdrawal Form and ask your supervisor to sign.
-Your School/Institute/Department should then forward the form to the PGR Student Administration Team for the withdrawal to be processed.
+To formally withdraw from the University you must complete the Withdrawal Form and ask your supervisor to sign it.
+Your School/Institute/Department will forward the form to the Research Degree Administration team for the withdrawal to be processed.
 If you fail to notify the University of your withdrawal you will continue to accrue fees.

 Termination of studies

-If your School/Institute/Department deem your progress as unsatisfactory the termination of studies procedure may be invoked leading to you being withdrawn from your degree.
+If your School/Institute/Department deems your progress as unsatisfactory the termination of studies procedure may be invoked leading to you being withdrawn from your degree.

 It is your responsibility to:

 - Complete your APR on time